 International instruments are clear in requiring that all prisons and places of detention should be subject to a system of inspection which is independent of the authority responsible for administering those prisons.
 They also give prisoners the right of full and confidential access to inspectors subject to legitimate security considerations.
-Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment, Principle 29:
+United Nations Convention Against Torture, Article 16(1):